StratX25/StratX-Infrastructure/Readme.md

 - 🌍 Routing simulations across 3+ major blockchain rails
 - 🛡️ Compliance-first programmable infrastructure

-🛠 StratX was designed by a non-engineer to challenge engineering assumptions.

-While you were optimizing for throughput, I was solving for sovereign routing control.

-No background.
-No formal training.
-Just a belief that protocol ownership is the future.

-You cloned it 410 times.
-Now let’s talk.

 # StratX: Programmable Financial Infrastructure

 **Invented by Abel Justin Oliveira**